umwics/wics-site-old/README.md

 https://try.github.io/levels/1/challenges/1

 **Just remember to not push onto master branch!**
-**push your changes to your local branch and we will review the changes before we merge to master**
+**Push your changes to your local branch and we will review the changes before we merge to master**